Stochastic Calculus as Operator Factorization An Operator-Covariant Derivative and Unified Representation: The Operator--Covariant Derivative

+where $\mathcal{F}_{t-}$ is the left-limit $\sigma$-algebra defined in Section~\ref{sec:setup}.
+This is the standard predictable projection of optional processes; see, e.g., \cite[Chapter~VI]{Revuz1999}. \end{definition}

-\begin{remark}[When $\Pi_X$ is Nontrivial] For martingale integrals (Example~\ref{ex:martingale-energy}), the energy space $\mathcal{H}_X$ consists of predictable processes, so $\Pi_X = \Id$.
-The projection $\Pi_X$ becomes nontrivial when $\mathcal{H}_X$ includes non-predictable elements, such as for the Skorokhod integral on Wiener space (where $\mathcal{H}_X = \Lp{2}([0,T] \times \Omega)$ includes anticipating processes). \end{remark}
+\begin{remark}[When $\Pi_X$ Is Nontrivial] For martingale integrals (Example~\ref{ex:martingale_energy}), the energy space~$\mathcal{H}_X$ consists of predictable processes, so $\Pi_X = \Id$.
+The projection $\Pi_X$ would become nontrivial in settings where $\mathcal{H}_X$ includes non-predictable elements.
+In the Skorokhod integral framework on Wiener space, for instance, the energy space is $L^2([0,T] \times \Omega)$ including anticipating processes; however, the Skorokhod integral is unbounded, so it falls outside the scope of the present paper (see Remark~\ref{rem:bounded}). \end{remark}

+\begin{remark}[Dependence on Filtration] The factorization~\eqref{eq:factorization} depends on three choices: the energy space~$\mathcal{H}_X$, the stochastic integral~$\delta_X$, and the filtration $(\mathcal{F}_t)$ (which determines the predictable projection~$\Pi_X$).
+The operator $D_X = \delta_X^*$ is determined by $\mathcal{H}_X$ and $\delta_X$ alone, but the factorization as a whole depends on the filtration through~$\Pi_X$.
+Different filtrations for the same process~$X$ will generally yield different factorizations.
+In all examples of this paper, we use the natural filtration of~$X$. \end{remark}

-\subsection{Definition by Riesz Representation}
+\subsection{Definition by Riesz representation}

 The following definition is the core of the paper.